ClusterHQ/flocker/docs/faq/index.rst

     :local:
     :backlinks: none

 Flocker is under active deployment and we receive a lot of questions about how this or that will be done in a future release.
 You can find these questions in the Future section below.
-You can also view .. _ideas for future releases: https://github.com/ClusterHQ/flocker/blob/master/docs/roadmap/index.rst and .. _users stories for upcoming features: [link]
+You can also view `ideas for future releases`_  and `user stories for upcoming features`_.

 If you want to get involved in a discussion about a future release or have a question about Flocker today, get in touch on our IRC #clusterhq or .. _the flocker Google group: https://groups.google.com/forum/#!forum/flocker-users.